 Bariatric surgery is in itself extremely safe.
 For many people, it is their best chance to reduce or eliminate serious health conditions.
 Before COVID-19, patients with obesity were ‘safer through surgery.’
 Now, in the age of the coronavirus, this may prove to be even more true.

-COVID-19 will be in our midst for quite some time.
+It looks like COVID-19 will be in our midst for quite some time.
 With guidance from their doctor, patients with severe obesity should feel comfortable considering this potentially life-saving surgery.